Ma Rainey's Black Bottom (film): Critical response

 On Rotten Tomatoes, the film holds an approval rating of 97% based on 301 reviews, with an average rating of 8.2/10.
 The website's critics consensus reads: "Framed by a pair of powerhouse performances, Ma Rainey's Black Bottom pays affectionate tribute to a blues legend — and Black culture at large."
-According to Metacritic, which compiled 46 reviews and calculated a weighted average score of 87 out of 100, the film received "universal acclaim".
+According to Metacritic, which compiled 46 reviews and calculated a weighted average score of 87 out of 100.

 For the Los Angeles Times, Justin Chang wrote "Boseman, evincing the same integrity he clung to his entire career, refuses to soft-pedal the destination.
 He imparts to this seething, shattered man the gift of a broken soul, driven by anger and trauma, and makes him all the more human for it.
 His final moments of screen time are among his darkest, and also his finest."
-Eric Kohn of IndieWire gave the film a "B" grade and praised Boseman and Davis's performances, saying: "All of this would be more concerning if Ma Rainey's Black Bottom didn't turn on Wilson's crackling dialogue and a jazzy pace on par with the music.
+Eric Kohn of IndieWire gave the film a "B" grade and praised Davis and Boseman's performances, saying: "All of this would be more concerning if Ma Rainey's Black Bottom didn't turn on Wilson's crackling dialogue and a jazzy pace on par with the music.
 Above all, the movie amounts to a solid resurrection that doesn't muck up the bulk of what made the play click in the first place."

 Peter Travers, reviewing the film for ABC News, said: "Davis plays the real-life Ma Rainey, the Georgia singer dubbed the Mother of the Blues.
 Boseman invests body and soul into Levee, the hot-headed trumpeter who dares to lock horns with Ma in a shabby Chicago recording studio where they're paid to make music the way the white bosses want it.
 The time is 1927, but the bristling racial tensions feel as timely as ever."